-Currently the Australian National Heavy Vehicle Regulator (NHVR) only stipulates that vehicles need to be tested unladen.
+Currently the Australian National Heavy Vehicle Regulator (NHVR) only stipulates that vehicles should be tested unladen.

 Of course, while you could test a truck with an actual load in place, in reality this simply isn’t practical.
 That load needs to get where it’s going!

 That’s why you should consider gearing up to use an artificial load system.
-Not only is it best practice, you’ll gain the extra advantage of being able to test that a vehicle’s ride height control is working correctly under loaded conditions.
+Not only is it best practice, you’ll gain the extra advantage of being able to check that the vehicle’s ride height control is working correctly under loaded conditions as well.

 What’s the best configuration for your roller brake tester?

-This configuration also allows you to move the vehicle forward to easily test multiple axle groups one by one.
+This configuration also allows you to move the vehicle forward to easily test multiple axles in a group one by one.